canSAS-org/1dwg/1dwg/trunk/doc/source/overview.rst

 .. index:: XML file; cansas1d-template.xml

-**cansas1d-template.xml**
+**Test all the cansas1d/1.1 rules**
 	http://svn.smallangles.net/trac/canSAS/browser/1dwg/trunk/cansas1d-template.xml

-    This is used to test all the rules in the XML Schema.
+    The *cansas1d-template.xml* data file is used to test all the rules in the XML Schema.
 This is probably not a very good example to use as a starting point for creating XML files with a text editor since it tests many of the special-case rules.